-Next, participants were presented with the statement "it is fair that CCM holds its employee's to higher standards than the rest of the industry", and asked to rate on a 7-point Likert scale from "1" (strongly disagree) to "7" (strongly agree) how strongly they agreed..
+Next, participants were presented with the statement “it is fair that CCM holds its employee’s to higher standards than the rest of the industry,” and asked to rate on a 7-point Likert scale from “1” (strongly disagree) to “7” (strongly agree) how strongly they agreed.
 Both items can be seen in full in Appendix B.

 Mistreatment Justification.
-The last key outcome to be assessed was the degree to which participants justified observed instances of mistreatment from CCM's leadership towards John.
-As with the items measuring exploitation justification, the two items measuring mistreatment justification which were significantly correlated (r = 0.33, p <.001) but analyzed independently due to the correlation only being of medium size.
+The last key outcome to be assessed was the degree to which participants justified observed instances of mistreatment from CCM’s leadership towards John.
+As with the items measuring exploitation justification, the two items measuring mistreatment justification were significantly correlated (r = 0.33, p <.001) but analyzed independently due to the correlation only being of medium size.

 Both items presented the participant with a vignette describing an instance of interpersonal mistreatment from leadership at CCM.
-Once such question is as follows:
+One such question is as follows:

 John has been with CCM for several years and risen to the ranks of a senior developer with a team of junior developers working underneath him on an important project.
 Things are going well until the core software that CCM produces and distributes goes down.
 The error is quickly found and corrected, but CCM still received several customer complaints while the bug was being fixed.
 After it comes to light that John was the one who wrote the code that caused the error, he is verbally reprimanded then sent back to work.
-However, this error embarrassed John's team lead, and they start to only give John tasks suitable for a newly hired junior developer to make a point.
+However, this error embarrassed John’s team lead, and they start to only give John tasks suitable for a newly hired junior developer to make a point.

-After reading this vignette, participants were then presented with the following statement: "The team lead's response to John's error is understandable" and asked to rate, on a 7-point Likert scale from "1" (strongly disagree) to "7" (strongly agree), the degree to which agreed with it.
+After reading this vignette, participants were then presented with the following statement: “The team leader’s response to John’s error is understandable” and asked to rate, on a 7-point Likert scale from “1” (strongly disagree) to “7” (strongly agree), the degree to which agreed with it.
 Both items can be seen in full in Appendix B.

 Manipulation Check.
 To assess the effectiveness of our manipulation, participants completed two items designed to measure the degree to which they perceived CCM to be providing its employees with perks.
-The first item asked participants to agree to the following statement on a 7-point Likert scale from "1" (strongly disagree) to "7" (strongly agree): "From the description of CCM, I got the sense that they provide employees with considerable perks."
-The second item asked participants to briefly summarize their impression of CCM as a company.
-These items were analyzed separately.
+The first item asked participants to agree to the following statement on a 7-point Likert scale from “1” (strongly disagree) to “7” (strongly agree): “From the description of CCM, I got the sense that they provide employees with considerable perks.”
+An additional item measured the degree to which participants believed CCM was a fun place to work.
+The item presented the statement, “CCM seems like a fun place to work.”
+Participants were asked to rate how strongly they agreed or disagreed with that statement on a 7-point Likert scale from “1” (strongly disagree) to “7” (strongly agree).
+This was analyzed separately from the manipulation check measure.

 Attention Check.
 To ensure that participants were attentive, they were asked to answer two questions about the content they encountered .
-The first question they were asked was “what was the name of the employee that you read about at the start of the study?”
-To this, they were given four options to choose from: “Jane”, “John”, “Mark” and “Mary”, with John being the correct answer.
+The first question they were asked was, “what was the name of the employee that you read about at the start of the study?”
+To this, they were asked to choose between “Jane,” “John,” “Mark,” and “Mary,” with John being the correct answer.
 They were then asked a section question: “What was the name of the company you read about at the start of the study?”
-There were also four options to choose from which were “CCM”, “GGC”, “AOM”, and “SPS”.
+There were also four options to choose from, which were “CCM,” “GGC,” “AOM,” and “SPS.”
 “CCM” was the correct answer.
 If a participant failed to answer either question correctly, they were excluded from the study.
 Both items can be seen in Appendix B. All other exploratory items can be seen in Appendix C.

 Results